Mindfulness: how to live in the now

 Mindfulness is a real buzzword at the moment.
 From an obscure Buddhist practice it has become recognised by some of the world's leading doctors, scientists and psychologists as a remarkably simple, easy-to-learn yet highly effective tool for improving our physical and mental wellbeing.
 Jon Kabat-Zinn is one of the leading figures in this mindful movement, and if you want to learn more about it his wonderful book, Wherever You Go, There You Are: Mindfulness Meditation for Everyday Life, is the best place to start.
 There's also a great video of him teaching mindfulness to Google employees on YouTube, if you're more visually-minded.

 Mindfulness is backed up by a substantial body of research proving it to be an effective weapon against a wide variety of physical and mental ailments.
 Kabat-Zinn's mindfulness-based stress reduction (MBSR) programme at the University of Massachusetts Medical Center has been running since the late 1970s – over 10,000 patients had completed the programme by 1999.
-It has proven effective for stress, generalised anxiety disorder and panic, chronic pain, fibromyalgia, MS, psoriasis and cancer.
+It has proven effective for people suffering from chronic stress, generalised anxiety disorder and panic, chronic pain, fibromyalgia, MS, psoriasis and cancer.

 So what is mindfulness?
 Well, put simply, it's a way of developing the ability to pay deliberate attention to our experience from moment to moment.
 Rather than worrying about the past or fantasising about the future, it's about being aware of what's going on in our mind, body and day-to-day life – and doing this without judgement.
 One of the reasons mindfulness is so powerful is that it teaches us to suspend judgement and self-criticism, to regard ourselves and others with kindness and compassion.